1Q2018 | All Ages

 Women and Financial Security

-By allowing our spouse or partner to handle financial matters, we may reduce our knowledge of money and finances which could prove economically crippling in the event of a divorce or death.
+By allowing our spouse or partner to handle financial matters, we may reduce our knowledge of money and finances that could prove economically crippling in the event of a divorce or death.
 Does this describe you?

 Lessons from our Parents